Long History of Islamic Art

 According to the sum of the hadith that even Sheikh Ibn Baz lists, the Prophet Muhammad (pbuh) dealt with issues where the images were closely associated with promoting shirk, which was common in the culture of his time.
 The intent of such art was towards advancing beliefs contrary to Islam.
 Centuries of Islamic civilisation dating back to the earliest surviving examples from the 7th century through the Islamic Golden Age serve as an indicator of how this topic was interpreted by the early sahabbah [companions] and subsequent scholars.
 Surviving documents dictated by the Prophet Muhammad himself tell us how even in some cases Muslims were ordered to repair and maintain properties of other faiths that (as common in that time) would have had religious statues, paintings and other image art incorporated into their architecture.
 Such a notion is still completely in line with Qur’an that expressly forbids Muslims from engaging in all forms of shirk while serving a higher purpose of Islamic civilisation.

-If we consider the sum of all hadith, the Qur’an, historical context since the time of the Prophet and sahabbah, agreements the Prophet Muhammad has made with non-Muslim groups and even later Islamic history leading into the Golden Age, we can see that the hadith many today use to prohibit all image making is really only prohibiting Muslims from the making of relics.
+If we consider the sum of all hadith, the Qur’an, historical context since the time of the Prophet and sahabbah, agreements the Prophet Muhammad has made with non-Muslim groups and even later Islamic history leading into the Golden Age, we can see that the hadith that many people today use to prohibit all image making is really only prohibiting Muslims from the making of relics.

 I’ve also found that many scholars do not understand what photography is and have not properly consulted the industry and educated themselves on the science.
 When making rulings on any topic this is imperative.
 In the end we are responsible to Allah for ourselves.
 Photography is a beautiful art that has many purposes.
 When you take photographs, consider your subject matter, is it haram?
 What is the intent of the image, education, saving a memory?
 In the end, you are the best qualified to chart the course of your life.
 Don’t surrender your mind to others who wish to use the ‘just in case’ reasoning to ban photography.